ihaveamac/3dsconv/README.md

 * `--output=<dir>` - save converted CIA files in the specified directory
   default is current directory or what is set as `output-directory`
 * `--overwrite` - overwrite any existing converted CIA, if it exists
-* `--gen-ncchinfo` - generate `ncchinfo.bin` for ROMs without a valid xorpad
+* `--gen-ncchinfo` - generate `ncchinfo.bin` for CCIs without a valid xorpad
-* `--gen-ncch-all` - generate `ncchinfo.bin` for all ROMs
+* `--gen-ncch-all` - generate `ncchinfo.bin` for all CCIs
   used with --gen-ncchinfo
-* `--noconvert` - don't convert ROMs, useful to generate just `ncchinfo.bin`
+* `--noconvert` - don't convert CCIs, useful to generate just `ncchinfo.bin`
 * `--ignorebadhash` - ignore bad xorpad/corrupt rom and convert anyway
 * `--verbose` - print more information

 ## Generating XORpads
-If your ROM is encrypted, you must generate ExHeader XORpads with a 3DS system and the ability to use [Decrypt9](https://github.com/d0k3/Decrypt9WIP).
+If your CCI is encrypted, you must generate ExHeader XORpads with a 3DS system and the ability to use [Decrypt9](https://github.com/d0k3/Decrypt9WIP).

-1. Use `--gen-ncchinfo` with the ROMs you want to generate them for.
+1. Use `--gen-ncchinfo` with the CCIs you want to generate them for.
-   By default, only ROMs without valid XORpads will be added into `ncchinfo.bin`.
-To add all given ROMs, add `--gen-ncch-all`.
+   By default, only CCIs without valid XORpads will be added into `ncchinfo.bin`.
+To add all given CCIs, add `--gen-ncch-all`.
 2. Place `ncchinfo.bin` at the root or `/Decrypt9` on your 3DS SD card.
 3. Run Decrypt9, and go to "XORpad Generator Options" and "NCCH Padgen".